Lambda-Corps/2023_python/arcade_sim/Readme.md

 1. Add the simulator field to the Glass UI by clicking on the top menu bar NetworkTables -> Smartdashboard -> Field
     * You should see a black window with a an orange rectangle representing the boundaries of the field.
     * You should also see on the bottom left a red square with a yellow triangle inside representing a robot
+1. To control the robot in the simulator, you need to assign a Keyboard to one of the ***Joysticks*** slots.
+Within the Glass UI, you will see a small sub-window called **System Joysticks** and one called **Joysticks**.
+To assign the Joystick, click on the item and drag it to Keyboard slot 0.
+    * On this system where the instructions were written, in the System Joysticks window there is a line that says ***16: Keyboard 0***, yours may be different.
+Click on it with the mouse, drag it to the column titled ***Joystick[0]***.
+    * After successfully completing this step, if you hold down W, A, S, or D keys on the keyboard, you should see the values next to the ***Axis[0]*** and ***Axis[1]*** change between -1 and 1.
+The W represents pressing an Xbox style gamepad's left thumbstick forward, the S represents pressing the left thumbstick backward.
+The A represents pressing the right thumbstick to the left, and the D key represents pressing the thumbstick to the right.
 1. Close the simulor by clicking on the ***X*** at the top of the window.
     * In the terminal output you should see a debug print statement indicating that the robot code exited cleanly.
     ```